KmolYuan/Pyslvs-UI/docs/mechanism.md

 Enter a name, then press "add" button to save them;
 they also can be removed by "delete" button.
 When "restore" an expression, the current expression will be cleared first.
-All those operations are supported with undo and redo system.
+All those operations are supported with the undo and redo system.

 There have "copy" and "paste" button support with the system clipboard.
 The literal string can be add to storage list or